fantatik3/fantatik3/README.md

   - Designing gameplay systems and content for MMORPG games using C++ / TCP Packets / MySQL DB.
   - Reading lots of ASMx86 and C in IDA due to Reverse engineering projects i have in my hands.

-- I’m focused, self managed and I love to work hard on my goals, I love videogames but I just tend to play them to study how they are made / their systems design.
+- I’m focused, self managed and I love to work hard on my goals, I love videogames but lately I just got time to play them to study how they are made / their systems design.

 - A life decicated to technology and learning.